 Dr. Kirk English

 Dr. Kirk L. English is an assistant professor of exercise and health sciences in the Department of Clinical, Health, and Applied Sciences at the University of Houston-Clear Lake.
-Dr. English’s research focuses on exercise and nutrition strategies to: 1) mitigate losses in muscle mass and function due to aging, illness, and spaceflight and, 2) optimize sport and human performance in competitive and tactical athletes (e.g., astronauts).
-Previously, he conducted this work at the University of Texas Medical Branch where he completed his PhD in rehabilitation sciences with a concentration in nutrition and metabolism and at NASA Johnson Space Center where he studied and developed exercise countermeasures to the deleterious effects of long-duration spaceflight.
+Dr. English’s research focuses on exercise and nutrition strategies to 1) mitigate losses in muscle mass and function due to aging, illness, and spaceflight and 2) optimize sport and human performance in competitive and tactical athletes (e.g., astronauts).
+Previously, he conducted this work at the University of Texas Medical Branch.
+He completed his Ph.D. in rehabilitation sciences concentrating on nutrition and metabolism.
+At NASA Johnson Space Center, he studied and developed exercise countermeasures to the harmful effects of long-duration spaceflight.
 Dr. English has also pioneered and advocated the evidence-based practice approach for the field of exercise science.
-He trains endurance athletes and is a regular reviewer for numerous biomedical, exercise science, and spaceflight-related scientific journals.
+In addition, he trains endurance athletes and is a regular reviewer for numerous biomedical, exercise science, and spaceflight-related scientific journals.

 Manuel Lopez Jr.

-Manuel Lopez Jr. is the Clinical and Education Sr. Manager at Texana Center serving a six county region.
-Manuel joined Texana Center in 2004 and has over 30 years of experience in serving individuals with intellectual and developmental disabilities.
+Manuel Lopez Jr. is the Clinical and Education Sr. Manager at Texana Center, serving a six-county region.
+Manuel joined Texana Center in 2004 and has over 30 years of experience in helping individuals with intellectual and developmental disabilities.
 He received his Bachelor of Arts in Psychology from the University of Houston.
-Prior to coming to Texana Center his experience includes serving individuals at the Richmond State Supported Living Center, Community Residential Settings and providing services with the Texas Youth Commission.
+Prior to coming to Texana Center, his experience included serving individuals at the Richmond State Supported Living Center, Community Residential Settings, and providing services with the Texas Youth Commission.

 Jourdan has maintained a passion for health and wellness beginning at a very young age.
 She received a track and cross-country scholarship from the University of Texas at Austin, where she graduated with a degree in Public Relations.
 She continues her love for distance running, most recently placing 4th in the 2016 70.3 Ironman World Championship.